linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/25 The Black-Scholes-Merton Equation.md

 This result means that discounted risk-neutral probabilities and partial expectations are prices of derivatives.
 Thus, any risk-neutral probability or partial expectation also has a corresponding derivative price.
 As an example of this, the Black-Scholes term  $N(d_{2})$  is the risk-neutral probability that an option is in-the-money at expiration.
 The discounted probability,  $e^{-r(T - t)}N(d_2)$ , is therefore the price of a derivative that pays 1 if the option is in-the-money at expiration.

-# 4. CHANGING THE NUMERAIRE
+## 4. Changing the Numeraire

 Now we consider what happens when the number of options (or other derivative contracts) that we receive at expiration is random, determined by some asset price.
 This odd-sounding payoff is common.
 Consider the following example.

 Example 2.
 The price today of a nondividend-paying stock is \$100, and the forward price is \$106.184.
 Joe bets Sarah that in 1 year the stock price will be greater than \$106.184.
 Joe wants the loser to pay one share to the winner.
 Sarah wants the loser to pay \$106.184 to the winner.

 The share received by Joe would be worth more than \$106.184 if he wins.
-Similarly, Sarah's desired payoff of\$ 106.184 is worth more than one share if she wins.
+Similarly, Sarah's desired payoff of \$106.184 is worth more than one share if she wins.
 Are either of these fair bets?
 If not, who has the more valuable side of the bet if it is denominated in shares?
 Who has the more valuable side of the bet if it is denominated in cash?

 If Sarah wins (i.e., the share price is below \$106.184), a payment of \$106.184 will exceed the value of one share.
 If Joe wins (i.e., the share price is greater than \$106.184), a payment of one share will be worth more than \$106.184.
 However, it is not obvious which bet has a greater fair value given a current stock price of 100.
 Assuming no inside information about the stock, would an investor pay a greater price for Joe's desired bet or Sarah's desired bet?

 We can describe the two forms of the bet as each having a different numeraire, or unit of denomination.
 Joe's desired bet is denominated in shares, whereas Sarah's desired bet is denominated in dollars.
 You can interpret the share-denominated bet as paying either a fixed number of shares (one) or a variable number of dollars (the dollar price of one share).
-The dollar-denominated bet pays a fixed number of dollars ( \$106.184) or a variable number of shares (the number of shares with the value\$ 106.184).
+The dollar-denominated bet pays a fixed number of dollars (\$106.184) or a variable number of shares (the number of shares with the value \$106.184).
 The general question we want to answer is how a change in the numeraire (unit of denomination) for a derivative changes the price of the derivative.

 Here are some other examples where a change of denomination is relevant: